NolwennWen/bootcamp_xinyuan_wen/project/README.md

 12. 5-day Moving Average of RSI (rsi_ma5)
 - Purpose: Calculates the average value of the RSI indicator over the past 5 days.
 - Impact: Smooths out the short-term noise in the RSI signal, providing a clearer view of the underlying momentum trend.
 This helps the model distinguish between minor fluctuations and sustained overbought or oversold conditions, leading to more stable signals.

+# Interpretation

+1. Linearity:
+- **Baseline Model (without RSI²)**: The residuals vs. fitted values plot shows a non-linear pattern, indicating that the model fails to capture the full relationship between the predictors and the target variable.
+This systematic deviation suggests missing non-linear effects in the feature set.
+- **With RSI² & RSI³ Model**: The residuals display a more random scatter around zero without obvious patterns.
+The introduction of the rsi_sq & rsi_cube significantly improves linearity, indicating a probable quadratic relationship between RSI and the target variable.

+2. Homoscedasticity:
+- **Baseline Model**: Exhibits heteroscedasticity.
+The spread of residuals changes systematically with fitted values.
+The "funnel shape" (wider spread at higher fitted values) violates the constant variance assumption, which may lead to inefficient estimates and unreliable inference.
+- **With RSI² & RSI³ Model**: Shows improved homoscedasticity with more consistent residual variance across different fitted value ranges.
+While not perfect, the variability is substantially more uniform, addressing one of the major limitations of the baseline model.

+3. Normality:
+- **Baseline Model**: The residual histogram shows right-skewness, and the Q-Q plot deviates significantly from the normality line, particularly in the tails.
+This non-normal distribution affects the validity of statistical tests and confidence intervals.
+- **With RSI² & RSI³ Model**: Demonstrates markedly improved normality.
+The residual distribution is more symmetric, and the Q-Q plot points align much closer to the reference line, though slight deviations remain in the extremes.
+This enhancement supports more reliable statistical inference.

+4. Independence:
+- Both models may exhibit residual autocorrelation since time series data was used without shuffling (shuffle=False).
+While no obvious time-based patterns are immediately visible in the residual plots, formal testing is recommended to assess potential time-dependent structures.

+5. Which model to trust and why?
+**The model with RSI² & RSI³ is more trustworthy**
+1.  **Substantially better explanatory power**: R² increased from 0.3570 to 0.4699, indicating the model captures substantially more variance in the target variable.
+2.  **Superior predictive accuracy**:  RMSE decreased by an order of magnitude from 0.038963 to 0.001252, reflecting much smaller prediction errors.
+3.  **Better compliance with linear regression assumptions**: Diagnostic plots show notable improvements in linearity, homoscedasticity, and normality, making the model's results more reliable for both interpretation and prediction.
+4.  **Meaningful feature transformation**: The polynomial RSI terms capture important non-linear relationships that were missed in the linear specification, suggesting that RSI has a curvilinear relationship with the target variable.

+## Evaluation & Risk Communication

+1. Key Assumptions
+- The linear regression model assumes a linear relationship between the input features and next-day closing price.
+- Residuals are approximately normally distributed and homoscedastic.
+- Features are accurately measured and outliers/extreme values are handled consistently.
+- Market conditions during the test period are similar to those in the training period.

+2. Risks and Limitations
+- Financial markets are highly volatile; linear models may fail to capture sudden regime shifts or nonlinear effects.
+- Residual patterns indicate occasional extreme deviations, suggesting sensitivity to outliers or rare events.
+- Missing or extreme values in features could distort predictions; care must be taken in preprocessing.
+- Model performance may degrade if features such as RSI or volatility behave differently than historically observed.

+3. Scenario & Sensitivity Commentary
+- **Baseline scenario** (original features) shows reasonable performance but higher RMSE and wider residual spread.
+- **RSI² & RSI³ scenario** improves RMSE slightly and reduces extreme residuals, indicating modest gains from nonlinear feature transformations.
+- Side-by-side comparison confirms that adding polynomial RSI terms stabilizes predictions for typical market conditions.
+- Bootstrap CI for RMSE indicates that uncertainty remains non-negligible, highlighting the importance of monitoring prediction reliability.

+4. Subgroup Observations
+- Residuals are generally consistent across the dataset, but extreme market events may disproportionately affect performance.
+- No significant subgroup-specific bias was detected in this analysis, but further evaluation on high-volatility periods is recommended.

+5. Business-Stakeholder Takeaways
+- **Prediction holds if** market behavior remains similar to historical training data and no extreme feature deviations occur.
+- **Model is sensitive to** sudden market shocks, outliers in RSI, and extreme volatility spikes.
+- Adding RSI² & RSI³ features is recommended for slight improvement in predictive stability, but continuous monitoring is advised.
+- Key takeaway charts (RMSE with bootstrap CI, residual boxplots) visually summarize model reliability and scenario comparison.
+- For decision framing, use the RSI²³ model as a guide under normal market conditions, but treat forecasts with caution during unusual events.